Living abroad

 UNESCO recognises Évora as a World Heritage Site.
 Many churches have been preserved in the city since the Middle Ages.
 You can find there columns of a Roman temple.

 In Alentejo, the influence of Arab culture is felt.
 Most of the houses of residents are white with blue decor.
-The local cuisine is mostly Arabic than European.
+The local cuisine is mostly Arabic rather than European.

 You can plunge into Arab culture in the city of Beja, founded in the time of Julius Caesar, especially if you visit the Ovibeja fair to visit local markets and listen to musicians' performances.